All Episodes

 They were new audio recordings of Hillary Clinton from the early 80s, including, you know, a pretty frank assessment of what was the most significant criminal case of her legal career defending this guy that had been accused of raping a 12-year-old girl.

-Now the recordings had never been reported before, including Hillary Clinton suggesting that she knew that Taylor was guilty at the time.
+Now, the recordings had never been reported before, including Hillary Clinton suggesting that she knew that Taylor was guilty at the time.

-And she used the legal techn technicality to plead for her client who was facing 30 years in prison and got it down to a lesser charge.
+And she used the legal technicality to plead for her client who was facing 30 years in prison and got it down to a lesser charge.

 Anyway, as a devoted woman and children's right advocate in Arkansas, that's the narrative that she advanced.

-They were previously before 2014 unpublished.
+They were previously, before 2014, unpublished.

-It was conducted by then Arkansas reporter, a guy by the name of Roy Reed, when Bill Clinton and his wife, when he was she was the first lady of Arkansas and he was the governor of Arkansas.
+It was conducted by then Arkansas reporter, a guy by the name of Roy Reed, when Bill Clinton and his wife, when she was the first lady of Arkansas and he was the governor of Arkansas.

 You can, you know, when you listen to the tapes, and I'll play some of it here in a minute.